Medicare Rules for Computer Assisted Cataract Surgery (ZEISS)

 Q What reimbursement issues affect the use of ZEISS CALLISTO eye?

 A The primary issue is determining who pays for it.
 Medicare covers medically necessary cataract surgery but does not cover concurrent refractive surgery such as relaxing incisions to correct astigmatism,1 implantation of a presbyopia-correcting IOL,2 or implantation of an astigmatism-correcting (toric) IOL.3 The charge for refractive surgery, including use of the ZEISS CALLISTO eye, is the patient’s financial responsibility.

 Q If the ZEISS CALLISTO eye is used in cataract surgery without refractive surgery, who pays for it?

 A All of the equipment used in cataract surgery is covered and reimbursed as part of Medicare’s payment for the facility fee of the ambulatory surgery center (ASC) or hospital outpatient department (HOPD).
-The type of instruments, techniques or approach used in a procedure is a matter of choice of the surgeon.
-Like the surgical microscope, computer assistance within the oculars for greater precision during surgery is an incidental part of the procedure and not separately reimbursed for the surgeon or the facility.4 Use of the ZEISS CALLISTO eye during cataract surgery is not the patient’s financial responsibility.
+The types of instruments, techniques or approaches used in a procedure is a matter of choice by the surgeon.
+Like the surgical microscope, computer assistance within the oculars for greater precision during surgery is an incidental part of the procedure.
+No separate reimbursement is made to the surgeon or the facility.4 It is not the patient’s responsibility.

 Q If the ZEISS CALLISTO eye is used in corneal transplant surgery without refractive surgery, who pays for it?